 Think holidays are stressful?
 They’re nothing compared to what some families go through when it comes time to settle an estate with siblings.
-Even if parents or other loved ones leave clear directives on how financial and other major assets are to be divided up after their death, there is usually a houseful of other items—some valuable and some merely sentimental—that need to be dealt with.
+Even when parents or other loved ones leave clear directives on how financial and other major assets are to be divided up after their death.
+There’s usually a houseful of other items—some valuable and some merely sentimental—that need to be dealt with.
 And that’s often where the trouble begins.

 We’ve all heard stories about the cousin who skipped the wake to rifle through Uncle John’s house and carry out all of the valuable items.
 Or the two sisters who never spoke again after the older one laid claim to the silver candlesticks that came out every Thanksgiving.
 If you’re the one charged with managing the estate, the best way to keep peace in the family is to come up with an objective way to parcel out the goods fairly.
 Here are some strategies that we use for how to settle an estate with siblings.

 With this system, everyone who has a legitimate claim to the process gets an equal number of tokens.
 (Poker chips or Monopoly money work great!)
 Then they “bid” on the items they want.
 One brother can blow his entire wad claiming the Chippendale side table, while a sister might spread hers around on smaller items.
 If you want to work with a third party company, we recommend FairSplit.

 With this system you can draw lots or go from oldest to youngest to decide who goes first.
 Just be sure to change it up for every round to make it as fair as possible.
 As in the person who goes last in the first round gets to go first in the second round, etc. Then, if Bill ends up with the etching that Sally really wanted, they can negotiate a trade between themselves after all of the selections have been made.